Nick Fury, Agent of Nothing: Followups

 The arc was followed by four others Wake the Beast, The Last Ride of the Howling Commandos, Night and Wheels Within Wheels before the series ended.

 Reception

 According to Kevin M. Brettauer of PopMatters the revelation that Hydra has been in control of S.H.I.E.L.D. all along caused a great deal of controversy among comic book fans.
 Brettauer himself stated that it should not have come to too much of a surprise considering the earlier similar occurrences in the Nick Fury vs. S.H.I.E.L.D. from the 1980s.
-He gave the story a good review and said that it is fitting in the aftermath of 9/11 in the same vein as the modern Daniel Craig series and the Bourne movies.
-He also expressed that the artwork by Stefano Casselli, is grim and gritty yet somehow tinged with hope in his opinion.
+He gave the story a good review and said that it is fitting in the aftermath of 9/11 in the same vein as the modern Daniel Craig series and the Bourne films.
+He also expressed that the artwork by Stefano Caselli, is grim and gritty yet somehow tinged with hope in his opinion.